This is a sponsored post written by me on behalf of The Hershey Company. All opinions are 100% mine.

 - Line a muffin pan with 6 paper cupcake liners.

-- Break HERSHEY’S Milk Chocolate bars into pieces and put in a small saucepan.
+- Break Hershey bar into pieces and put in a small saucepan.
 Fill a second small saucepan halfway with water and set on medium heat.
-Put the saucepan with the chocolate in it on top of the second saucepan to create a “double boiler” to melt the chocolate.
+Put the saucepan with the chocolate in it on top of the second saucepan to create a "double boiler" to melt the chocolate.
 Stir continuously until soft.

 - Pour an equal amount of chocolate into each of the 6 cupcake liners.
 Spread chocolate evenly across the bottom so it goes all the way to the edges.
 It won't be really thick.